 Unless otherwise specified in part 6400.6850, the content of continuing education activities must relate to one or more of the following:

-administration of services for persons needing long-term care;
+administration of services for persons needing long-term services and supports;

-the relationship of long-term care to other aspects of the health care continuum; and
+the relationship of long-term services and supports to other aspects of the health care continuum; and

-responsibilities, tasks, knowledges, skills, and abilities required to perform nursing home administrator functions as outlined in the NAB domains of practice.
+responsibilities, tasks, knowledges, skills, and abilities required to perform nursing home administrator or health services executive functions as outlined in the NAB domains of practice.

-Subjects for continuing education which will not be accepted to meet license renewal requirements include, but are not limited to, general personal development including stress management, facility or company orientation, facility or company policies or procedural issues, organizational functions such as business meetings and election of officers, and medical treatment at a clinical level beyond that required for licensure as a nursing home administrator.
+Subjects for continuing education which will not be accepted to meet license renewal requirements include, but are not limited to, general personal development including stress management, facility or company orientation, facility or company policies or procedural issues, organizational functions such as business meetings and election of officers, and medical treatment at a clinical level beyond that required for licensure as a nursing home administrator or health services executive.